-Epstein encourages fossil fuel companies to switch the conversation (from the “environmentalists' argument")--and embrace their product as a communications tactic--as highlighted by the creation of his Facebook page entitled “I love Fossil Fuels.”
-Noticeably and intentionally throughout his discussion, Epstein speaks to the incredible environment we live in, which he believes possible only because of fossil fuels.
-He then motivates CAPP communications audience members to spread this type of dialogue throughout the public sphere.
+Epstein encourages fossil fuel companies to switch the conversation (from the “environmentalists' argument”)–and embrace their product as a communications tactic–as highlighted by the creation of his Facebook page entitled “I love Fossil Fuels.”
+Noticeably and intentionally throughout his discussion, Epstein speaks to the incredible environment we live in, which he believes is possible only because of fossil fuels.
+He then motivates CAPP communications audience members to spread this type of dialog throughout the public sphere.

 November 5, 2012

-Alex Epstein debates leading environmentalist Bill McKibben on the issue of global warming.
-Epstein argues that “fossil fuels improve the planet” while McKibben presents the majority scientific view that the continued burning of fossil fuels will have a strongly negative impact on the environment.
+Alex Epstein debated leading environmentalist Bill McKibben on the issue of global warming.
+Epstein argued that “fossil fuels improve the planet” while McKibben presented the majority scientific view that the continued burning of fossil fuels will have a strongly negative impact on the environment.